Golf Trolley Buyers Guide

 Electric Trolleys

-There are quite a few options to choose from, and we understand that price is a factor however in the main you do get what you pay for.
+There are quite a few options to choose from, and we understand that price is a factor;; however inthe maini,n you do get what you pay for.
 We can source cheap electric trolleys, but we would rather not sell these.

-We find that the cheaper brands tend to come and go and the reliability is an issue.
-If an electric trolley is under £250, we would worry about the backup service in the future.
+We find that the cheaper brands tend to come, and reliability is an issue.
+If an electric trolley costs under £250, we would be concerned about the backup service in the future.

-Should I choose a lead acid battery or lithium?
+Should I choose a lead-acid battery or a lithium battery?

-This again comes down to budget, and if you can stretch to the cost of lithium we would definitely recommend this option.
-They will last much longer, and some have a guarantee of 5 years, and when you consider that some lead acid batteries will last just over a year, it could be a false economy to choose the latter.
+This again comes down to budget, and if you can stretch to the cost of lithium, we would definitely recommend this option.
+They will last much longer; some have a 5-year guarantee.
+When you consider that some lead-acid batteries will last just over a year, it could be a false economy to choose the latter.

-The lithium battery is much lighter so is popular with the ladies, and they will also charge up a lot quicker than a lead acid type.
+The lithium battery is much lighter, so it is popular with the ladies, and it will also charge much quicker than a lead-acid type.

-If you choose a lead acid battery you need to look at how many holes you are going to play.
-We feel the standard 18-hole option should be fine for most players, but if you play at a longer course you may feel like an extended-range option will be a better option.
+If you choose a lead-acid battery, you need to look at how many holes you are going to play.
+We feel the standard 18-hole option should be fine for most players, but if you play at a longer course, you may prefer an extended-range option.

-If you play more than 18 holes quite frequently then you will also need to look at an extended-range battery to get you round comfortably however all clubhouses have plug sockets, and if they need a boost halfway round, then charge it up while you have your lunch.
+If you play more than 18 holes quite frequently, you will also need to consider an extended-range battery to get you around comfortably.
+However, every clubhouse has plug sockets, and you need a boost halfway through.
+You can charge it up while you have your lunch.

 How long will an electric trolley last?

 It should last you for many years.
-If you take care of the trolley and you do not abuse it or drive it into any lakes it should do you proud.
+If you take care of the trolley and you do not abuse it or drive it into any lakes, it should do you proud.
 We thoroughly recommend you take your trolley to the local service agent and have it serviced at least every 2 years.
-If you do this it will prolong the life dramatically and it does not cost that much for this type of service.
+If you do this,, it will dramatically prolong the life,, and it does not cost that much for this type of service.

 Are they easy to operate?

-Generally, they are very simple to use but do read the instructions if you have a more advanced type of trolley with a digital display you may just need a moment to familiarise yourself with its workings.
+Generally, they are very simple to us,e but do read the instructions.
+If you have a more advanced trolley with a digital display, you may need a moment to familiarise yourself with how it works.